Last Updated on July 16, 2024 by Hannah Stephenson

 There are so many delicious treats on offer at the Oranjezicht Market that, for a first-timer, it can be difficult to make a decision.
 But seasoned Capetonians know that it’s all about the pasteis de nata from Vadas Bakery.

-The classics are always there, but they also have limited edition flavours which change every few weeks, such as chocolate and raspberry or hot cross bun.
-Since they’re just R28 per tart, you can get three for less than R100 and enjoy them as you people-watch at the market.
-You can tell yourself that you’ll save them for later, but that will probably prove to be a lie.
+The classics are always there, but they also have limited edition flavours which change every few weeks.
+I like the hot cross bun flavours!
+Since they’re just R35 per tart, you can get three for less than R100 and enjoy them as you people-watch at the market.

 There’s always a fun vibe at Mojo Market, which is an indoor food market where you can find everything from bagels to oysters to Nasi Goreng.
 But what makes it even better is that there’s live music there every night at 9 pm!